rmwesley/ExactCoverProject/readme.md

 as well as the Dancing Links article by PhD D. Knuth.

-We were provided with a straightforward algorithm/pseudocode on our project description, followed by D. Knuth's algorithm, both to be implemented and compared in efficiency and complexity.
+We were provided with a straightforward algorithm/pseudocode on our project description, followed by D. Knuth's "algorithm X", both to be implemented and compared in efficiency and complexity.
 The first solver was less memory consuming but generally slower than the DL algorithm.